Cheapest car insurance in California for a bad driving record

 Cheapest car insurance in California with a DUI

-While many insurers offer coverage after a DUI, Mercury Insurance has the lowest rate at $3,616.
+While many insurers offer coverage after a DUI, Mercury Insurance provides the average cheapest coverage for $3,616.

-The table below shows the average car insurance rates for a clean record vs. a DUI in California.
+The table below compares average car insurance rates with a clean driving record and rates after a DUI in California.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI